 They've already built the bunker

 The thing is, there is good evidence they did build something like the DUCC, and the press reported on it.
-In fact, one of Trump buddies, conservative journalist Ronald Kessler stated in a 2018 book and also in interviews, that a new bunker facility was completed at the end of the Obama presidency and that Trump has toured it.
-The press, for their part, treated this new structure with a wink and a nod: an open secret among the "savvy."
+In fact, one of Trump's buddies, conservative journalist Ronald Kessler stated in a 2018 book and also in interviews, that a new bunker facility was completed at the end of the Obama presidency and that Trump has toured it.
+The media, for their part, treated this new structure with a wink and a nod: an open secret among the "savvy."
 After all, the White House Press Corps had watched it get built right under their nose, or rather their feet.

 9/11 framed the problem